Johanan bar Nappaha: Leadership

-In the 3rd-century CE, Johanan officiated in the synagogue of Maon and was called to render a decision in the case of a ritual slaughterer (shochet) who had improperly slaughtered a chicken and whether or not he was to be held liable on that account.
+In the 3rd-century CE, Johanan officiated in the synagogue of Maon and was called on to render a decision in the case of a ritual slaughterer (shochet) who had improperly slaughtered a chicken and whether or not he was to be held liable on that account.
 Johanan opened an academy in Tiberias, and let anybody in if they wanted to learn, a controversial move at the time.
 The academy soon drew large numbers of gifted students, native and foreign, among them Abbahu, Rabbi Ammi, Rabbi Assi, Eleazar ben Pedat, Hiyya bar Abba, Jose bar Hanina, Shimon bar Abba, and Rabbi Isaac Nappaha.
 As many of his disciples accepted and taught his decisions, and as he himself visited and lectured at other places, his fame spread far and wide.
 In the Diaspora, whither his teachings were carried by his students, his authority was almost as great as in his native land, and few contemporary scholars in Babylonia opposed him.
 Johanan himself recognized no foreign authority except that of Rav, his senior schoolmate under Judah haNasi.
 Johanan kept up a correspondence with Rav, and addressed him as "our master in Babylonia."
 After Rav's death Johanan wrote to Rav's colleague Samuel of Nehardea, but addressed him as "our colleague in Babylonia."
 Samuel sent him a complete calendar covering the intercalations for a period of sixty years; Johanan, however, admitted merely that Samuel was a good mathematician.
 But when Samuel transmitted to him a mass of disquisitions on the dietary laws, Johanan exclaimed, "I still have a master in Babylonia!"
 He even resolved to pay him a visit, but rumor made him believe that Samuel had in the meantime died.
 Johanan was long considered the greatest rabbi in the Land of Israel, and after the deaths of Rav and Samuel, the greatest authority recognized by Babylonian Jews as well.